Historic Athenaeum Building Changes Hands

 Delta Sigma Theta Sorority is the largest African-American women’s organization in the country.
 Its 200-member alumni chapter sponsors an annual Cotillion, a youth development and scholarship program to enhance the academic, social, cultural and civic awareness of selected high school seniors from the greater Kansas City metropolitan area.
 Other programs are geared toward African American girls and community service.
 Its DEED foundation was set up to purchase a building.

-Lisa Hardwick, vice president of the foundation, says it had been looking for a building for 17 years.
-During that time, the DEED Foundation had been raising funds and looking at properties around the city.
+Lisa Hardwick, the foundation’s vice president, says it had been looking for a building for 17 years.
+During that time, the DEED Foundation raised funds and looked at properties around the city.

-When the Athenaeum Building became available, it felt to Delta Sigma Theta, too, like a perfect fit because of the history of the building.
+When the Athenaeum Building became available, it felt like a perfect fit to Delta Sigma Theta, too, because of its history.

 “The cornerstone was laid there in 1913.
 That’s the same year our society was founded,” she says.

-The new owners took over the building on Nov.
-19 and held their first meeting there Nov.
-21. Hardwick says the group will use the building for Cotillion activities, and its Delta G.E.M.S. and Academy programs.
+The new owners took over the building on November 19 and held their first meeting there on November 21.
+Hardwick says the group will use the building for Cotillion activities and its Delta G.E.M.S. and Academy programs.
 It also has partnerships with the Women’s Employment Network and the Full Employment Council for programs there.
 She adds that the space will still be available for event rental as it has been in the past.

-The group plans to lease the first floor of the building to another educational foundation with a focus on children.
+The group plans to lease the first floor of the building to another educational foundation that focuses on children.

 Leave a Comment